kilbot/WooCommerce-POS/readme.txt

 * Fix: POS Cash and Card gateways not showing for some users
 * Fix: Permalink slugs should not begin with slash
 * Fix: Product variation popover where variant contains a comma or special character
+* Fix: Firebox bug where POS would be unresponsive after printing receipt
 * Improve: POS template caching and performance
 * Improve: Plugin update notices - [08058a9](https://github.com/kilbot/WooCommerce-POS/commit/08058a99e89cf9c3612c7086534a576e99ae9435)
 * Improve: Customer search